kubernetes/website/blog/_posts/2018-05-02-developing-on-kubernetes.md

 * You already have Minikube installed and running
 * You prefer to wait until Docker ships a stable package
 * You’re a Linux desktop user
-* You are a Windows users who doesn’t have Windows 10 Pro with Hyper-V
+* You are a Windows user who doesn’t have Windows 10 Pro with Hyper-V

 Running a local cluster allows folks to work offline and that you don’t have to pay for using cloud resources.
 Cloud provider costs are often rather affordable and free tiers exists, however some folks prefer to avoid having to approve those costs with their manager as well as potentially incur unexpected costs, for example, when leaving cluster running over the weekend.